How to Create a WordPress Staging Site

 Before you can create a staging version of your website, you need to create the main website.
 We recommend installing it via the Softaculous tool as it gives you additional tools for website management and simplifies staging website creation.

 Haven't got your WordPress website

 yet?
-You can install it with the help of this guide
+Consider Managed WordPress Hosting with EasyWP.
+For dedicated or shared hosting options, you can install it with the help of this guide

 Apart from other tools, Softaculous provides the most effective way to stage a website.
 However, this requires your website be installed via Softaculous and that it is located in the original hosting account

 .
 If you are unsure whether this is your case, you can check if your website is present in cPanel >> Softaculous Apps Installer >> All Installations

 If your website was created using Softaculous, you can proceed with the staging creation as described in this guide